supermikea/pymanagebac-scraper/README.md

 ## Installation
 1. clone this repo and import mbapi.py from the source directory
-2. install the [geckodriver](https://github.com/mozilla/geckodriver/releases) for your computer to PATH
+2. install the [geckodriver](https://github.com/mozilla/geckodriver/releases) for your OS to PATH

 After these steps you're done!